 If your computer works with OpenBSD out-of-the-box,

-submit your dmesg to NYC*BUG and tweet the link at me.
+submit your dmesg to NYC*BUG and send me the link.

 Don’t forget to send dmesg to developers.

 Tested on various OpenBSD releases.
 Check my current setup

 14" FHD/WQHD, 7th Gen Intel i5/i7, 1.13 kg tested by romanzolotarev on 6.3 and 6.4 jcs on 6.2-current (2017-12-14)

 fprpatch for libfprint required cam not tested wifi iwm(4) required lcd xbacklight(1) ❄ fan is off most of a time turns on, when CPU > 60°C ethernet (em), video, HDMI, headphones, mic, speakers, keyboard backlight, mute, vol up/down, touchpad, trackpoint, usb, usb-c, sd, battery (9 hours), ZZZ, zzz

 7th Gen Intel i3, passive cooling tested by romanzolotarev on 6.3 and 6.4